mollyic/MRI_qa/README.md

 # Interface

+For each scan the viewer will open and you will be prompted to enter a review scores.

+**Note:** Do not close your scan viewer during the review session, after your review has been entered the current image will be closed and the next image will open automatically

 ### Reviewing overall image quality rating
 During all review sessions a numerical score between 1-5 for each scan is required.